-Updating SCALE
+Updating TrueNAS

 If you are using a non-production train, be prepared to experience bugs or other problems.
 Testers are encouraged to submit bug reports and debug files.
-For information on how to file an issue ticket see Filing an Issue Ticket in SCALE.
+For information on how to file an issue ticket see Filing an Issue Ticket in TrueNAS.

 All auxiliary parameters are subject to change between major versions of TrueNAS due to security and development issues.
 We recommend removing all auxiliary parameters from TrueNAS configurations before upgrading.